 As Kiwis, we’re pretty lucky to have natural spaces available to us no matter where we live.
 Even our most urbanised cities have parks, rivers, or are close to the sea.
-In many places, we can gaze up at mountains without even having to leave our neighbourhoods.

 1. It boosts your immune system